jimpil/duratom/README.md

 ## Usage

-The public API consists of a single constructor function (`duratom.core/duratom`).
+The public API consists of two constructor function (`duratom.core/duratom` and `duratom.core/duragent`).
+The same parameters are applicable to both apart from `:commit-mode`, which is a no-op for `duragent`.
 Once you have constructed a duratom object, you can use it just like a regular atom, with the slight addition that when you're done with it, you can call `duratom.core/destroy` on it to clear the durable backend (e.g. delete the file/table).

 Subsequent mutating operations are prohibited (only `deref`ing will work).